Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Configuration file for the grok-exporter

-The configuration file for the grok-exporter provides instructions on how to parse the Goss test log files and creates metrics from them. grok-exporter version 3 configuration is used for this task and to match log expressions with regular expressions.
+The configuration file for the grok-exporter provides instructions on how to parse the Goss test log files and create metrics from them. grok-exporter version 3 configuration is used for this task and to match log expressions with regular expressions.

 The following is an example configuration passed to the grok-exporter to get metrics: